mitsuba-renderer/drjit/docs/coop_vec.rst

     them in their opaque layout whenever possible.

 - **LLVM** backend:

+  - The LLVM code path is mainly provided as an alternative implementation for testing.
+The cooperative vector computation model is unfortuantely not very efficient on x86_64 CPUs due to the limited number of available registers.

   - There is no difference between row-major and training/inference-optimal layouts on the CPU.
 However, using :py:func:`nn.pack()